HugoISEP/app-backoffice/README.md

 ## OpenAPI

-This API has two generated documentations, a Swagger UI with all endpoints and an OpenAPI V3 with Admin endpoints hidden, for **public documentation**.
+This API has two generated documentations, a Swagger UI with all endpoints _at /swagger-ui/index.html_ and an OpenAPI V3 with Admin endpoints hidden _at /v3/api-docs_, for **public documentation**.
 Annotations in controllers are used in OpenAPI V3.

 ## Development